 Diet: There is increasing evidence that diet plays a role in the development of prostate cancer.
 Some studies indicate that prostate cancer is more prevalent in populations that consume a diet high in animal fat and/or lacking certain nutrients.
 Many studies indicate that a higher dietary fat intake is related to a higher risk for prostate cancer.
 In Asian countries where more fish, vegetables, and soy products are eaten, the incidence and death rate from prostate cancer is less than in Western countries.

-Lycopenes (antioxidants in tomatoes, pink grape fruit, watermelon); vitamin E (green leafy vegetables and whole grains); selenium (seafood and whole grain) may lower cancer risk.
+Lycopenes (antioxidants in tomatoes, pink grape fruit, watermelon); vitamin E (green leafy vegetables and whole grains); selenium (seafood and whole grain); broccoli,may play a role in preventing, or at least slowing the development of prostate cancer.

 Hormones: Some research indicates that high testosterone levels may increase the risk of prostate cancer.